arkency/posts/posts/2017-03-07-prototypes-in-ruby.md

 # => 2106552
 ```

 And so on, and so on...
-Unfortunately the truth is a bit more complicated.
+Unfortunately, the truth is a bit more complicated.
-There are so called [_immediate objects_ (or _immediate values_) in Ruby](https://www.ruby-forum.com/topic/50305) which
+There are so-called [_immediate objects_ (or _immediate values_) in Ruby](https://www.ruby-forum.com/topic/50305) which
 cannot be duplicated/cloned.

 ```